Contributing to Rockstor documentation¶

 If you use the Docker image, you must use the following command:

-you@laptop:~/dev/rockstor-doc> docker run --rm -v $PWD:/docs ghcr.io/rockstor/rockstor-doc:main sphinx-build -b rediraffewritediff . _build/rediraffe
+you@laptop:~/dev/rockstor-doc> docker run --rm -v $PWD:/docs ghcr.io/rockstor/rockstor-doc:master sphinx-build -b rediraffewritediff . _build/rediraffe

 You should now see the needed redirects in

 Make sure to commit your changes with Git before running the